iotaledger/iota.py/docs/tutorials.rst

 - Doing proof-of-work for each transaction in the bundle and sending it to the network.

 .. literalinclude:: ../examples/tutorials/05_send_tokens.py
    :lines: 31-32
    :lineno-start: 31

 Open the link and observe the bundle you have just sent to the Tangle.
-Probably it will take couple of seconds for the network to confirm it.
+Probably it will take a couple of seconds for the network to confirm it.

 What you see is a bundle with 4 transactions in total, 1 input and 3 outputs.
 But why are there so many transactions?